Debate On ICE Protests, Immigration, And Israel vs Iran!

 Yeah.

-Um do it effectively?
+Do it effectively?

 I don't know.

-The closest I would say that does it effectively, you could look at United Arab Emirates, they have a huge um immigration population in Dubai, something like 80-90%, but they effectively run an apartheid.
+The closest I would say that does it effectively, you could look at United Arab Emirates.

 So the only country I've seen where mass immigration is a thing and it works is the UAE, but that's an apartheid.

-Because different cultures have opposing views, those opposing views are the root cause of conflict.
+Those opposing views are the root cause of conflict.

-So you know it's just very difficult to do.
+So, you know, it's just very difficult to do.

-Now, you know, I'm not sitting here saying we need to be separatists, but what I am saying is that um to ensure certain things being in place in certain order, you do need to maintain uh a majority of the founding people.
+Now, you know, I'm not sitting here saying we need to be separatists, but what I am saying is that to ensure certain things being in place in certain order, you do need to maintain a majority of the founding people.

 Beautiful.

-Anyone else want to come out?
+Anybody else want to come up?

 I have a question.